Daniel MacLagan: Life

-In 1934 he began lecturing at the University of Aberdeen, and in 1936 received his second doctorate (DSc).
+In 1934 he began lecturing at the University of Aberdeen, and in 1936 received his second doctorate (PhD).
 In 1937 he moved tom Durham University.
 In 1944 he returned to Scotland as Head of the Zoology Department at the West of Scotland Agricultural College in Glasgow.
 In 1946 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Ritchie, Alfred E. Cameron, Maurice Yonge, and Alexander D. Peacock.

 He retired from academia in 1969 and returned to Madderty to run the family farm.
 He died on 3 February 1991 at the Royal Victoria Hospital in Edinburgh.
 On his death he bequeathed monies to run entomological lectures in Glasgow and money to the Macaulay Institute in Aberdeen to provide scholarships to young scientists.